WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/reqs.md

 - The application shall run on the latest version of Chrome (V. 129.0.6668.58/59).
 - The application shall run on the latest version of Edge (V. 128.0.2739.79)
 - The application shall run on the latest version of Safari (V. 18)
-- The application shall run on the latest version of Firefox (130.0.1)
+- The application shall run on the latest version of Firefox (V. 130.0.1)
 - User logged expenses shall be stored in the database for no longer than five years.

 ## User Requirements